eduraices/react-nb-spring-mongo-starter/README.md

 * Download or clone this folder
 * Open new shell allocated in ~/DownloadedFolder
-* In the same folder level (where the file named 'docker-compose.yml' is stored), execute from shell the command ´´´ docker-compose up ´´´
+* In the same folder level (where the file named 'docker-compose.yml' is stored), execute from shell the command:
+` docker-compose up `
 Then you'll be noticed by the logs in console about  the steps of building new images and setting up containers in Docker, it may take some minutes, only the first time it was executed, be patience.

 ### Services described in docker-compose.yml